 msgget - get a System V message queue identifier

-EACCES A message queue exists for key, but the calling process does not have permission to access the queue, and does not have the CAP_IPC_OWNER capability.
+EACCES A message queue exists for key, but the calling process does not have permission to access the queue, and does not have the CAP_IPC_OWNER capability in the user namespace that governs its IPC namespace.
 EEXIST IPC_CREAT and IPC_EXCL were specified in msgflg, but a message queue already exists for key.
 ENOENT No message queue exists for key and msgflg did not specify IPC_CREAT.
 ENOMEM A message queue has to be created but the system does not have enough memory for the new data structure.
 ENOSPC A message queue has to be created but the system limit for the maximum number of message queues (MSGMNI) would be exceeded.

 The name choice IPC_PRIVATE was perhaps unfortunate, IPC_NEW would more clearly show its function.

 msgctl(2), msgrcv(2), msgsnd(2), ftok(3), capabilities(7), mq_overview(7), sysvipc(7) Linux man-pages 6.04 2023-03-30 msgget(2)

 Pages that refer to this page: ipcrm(1), ipc(2), msgctl(2), msgop(2), syscalls(2), umask(2), ftok(3), mq_overview(7), sysvipc(7)